tomio13/RDM-Desktop/python/Readme.md

 allows editing any one row at a time.
 During adding values, the entry form always picks up the values of the last entry, so we may spare some typing if only few values changed between steps.
+This widget recursively uses the form builder, thus all validity checks are applied to the fields.

+If a subset is optional, but its elements are required, the latter is checked only if the user does any entries.

 # Changed on 2023-02-25
 --The result takes the keys of the internal elements, and turns the values to lists.
 Thus, be careful not to have overlaping names.
 Meaning: use unique names across the whole template.--
-The above does not apply, the results stay in a lower level tree structure.
+The above does not apply anymore, the results stay in a lower level tree structure.
-This then allows setting subsets inside subsets, which allows rather complex templates to work in an iterative manner.
+This then allows setting subsets inside subsets, which allows for rather complex templates to work in an iterative manner.

-To set devault values for a subset, the value field can be used under the main label (same level as type: subser), and every subset key needs to be listed with a default value.
+To set default values for a subset, the value field can be used under the main label (same level as type: subser), and every subset key needs to be listed with a default value.
 (It may be not really practical for complex trees.)